 For more information on being sustainable during shopping and at home refer to Recycling & the Community

-Information retrieved 27 March 2017 from Queensland Government Department of Environment and Heritage Protection website
+Information retrieved 27 March 2017 from Queensland Government Department of Environment and Science website

 Is your school or early learning centre our Regional Recycler for 2017?
 Schools and Early learning centres are encouraged to demonstrate their sustainable waste strategies.
 Great prizes to be won!